hmn53/csharp-extract-interface/README.md

-# **C# Extract Interface**
+# **C# Essentials**

-This extension allows C# developers to quickly extract interfaces from C# classes.
-It provides a context menu option to generate an interface containing all the public method signatures of a class.
-The interface is created in the same directory as the class file, and the class definition is updated to implement the newly generated interface.
+Essential refactoring tools and quality-of-life improvements for C# developers in VS Code.

 ## **Features**

+### Extract Interface
-- Extract interfaces from C# classes.
+- Extract interfaces from C# classes
-- Automatically generate the interface in the same directory as the class.
+- Automatically generate the interface in the same directory as the class
-- Update the class to implement the newly created interface.
+- Update the class to implement the newly created interface
-- Option to provide a custom name for the interface.
+- Option to provide a custom name and path for the interface

 ## **Usage**

-### **Context Menu Option**
+### **Extract Interface**

 1. Open a C# file in VS Code.
 2. Press `Ctrl + .` on a `class` keyword (place the cursor on it).